ncurfman/nx-pdf-batch-export/README.md

 * All files should now have PDFs in the output folder you selected.

-# Generate all drawings assocatied with an assembly:
+# Generate all drawings associated with an assembly:

 Be Careful!
 This procedure generates a file for every part that's loaded in NX including ALL assembly child components!
 That can be a lot of PDFs!